jetstreamapp/soql-parser-js/README.md

 **Available Features:**

 1. Parse SOQL queries into a common `Query` data structure.
-2. Compose a `Query` data structure back into a SOQL query.
+2. Deterministically compose a `Query` data structure back into a SOQL query string.
 3. Validate a query to check if the syntax is valid.
-(Note: even if a query is returned as valid, it might still be invalid based on your Salesforce configuration)
+   1. _Even if a query is returned as valid, it might still be invalid based on your Salesforce configuration_

 This library uses [Chevrotain](https://github.com/SAP/chevrotain) to parse queries.
 Prior to version 2.0.0, [antlr4](https://github.com/antlr/antlr4) was used.
-The move to Chevrotain provided a significant performance increase and decrease in bundle size. :tada:

 Migrating from version 1 to version 2?
 [Check out the changelog](CHANGELOG.md#200) for a full list of changes.
+Migrating from version 2 to version 3?
+[Check out the changelog](CHANGELOG.md#300) for a full list of changes.

 Want to try it out?
 [Check out the demo](https://paustint.github.io/soql-parser-js/).